 In relation to mineral exploration drilling, higher prices and margins are generally available where more complex drilling requirements, which the Corporation defines as specialized drilling, are required.
 These include surface or underground deep-hole drilling, directional drilling, drilling at high altitude, and helicopter mobilizations or mobilizations to remote locations, all of which create significant barriers to entry for small local contract drilling operations.
-Specialized drilling contracts represented 64% of revenue in fiscal 2020, 57% of revenue in fiscal 2021, and 64% of revenue in fiscal 2022.
-Underground drilling contracts are typically longer-term contracts, primarily because of the cost and logistical difficulties of changing drilling equipment in an underground situation, and because mining company clients, for budgeting purposes, prefer knowing their fixed operating costs for a period of time.
-These underground contracts represented 29% of revenue in fiscal 2020, increased to 32% of revenue in fiscal 2021, and decreased to 25% in fiscal 2022.
+Specialized drilling contracts represented 57% of revenue in fiscal 2021, 64% of revenue in fiscal 2022, and 65% of revenue in fiscal 2023.
+Underground drilling contracts are typically longer-term contracts, primarily because of the cost and logistical difficulties of changing drilling equipment in an underground mine, and because mining company clients prefer knowing their fixed operating costs for a period of time.
+These underground contracts represented 32% of revenue in fiscal 2021, 25% in fiscal 2022, and 24% in fiscal 2023.
 Margins for underground drilling contracts have generally been lower than in the specialized sector of the market.
 Conventional surface drilling in and around established mining camps is highly competitive since there are few barriers to entry for small, local, contract drillers.
-Conventional surface drilling contracts represented 7% of revenue in fiscal 2020, 11% of revenue in fiscal 2021, and 11% in fiscal 2022.
+Conventional surface drilling contracts represented steady at 11% of revenue in fiscal 2021, 2022 and 2023.